Course Information and Credit

 What if I need medical care?

-Students have access to medical facilities, including the Student Health Services and an on-call physician for after business hours care.
+Students in multiweek programs have access to medical facilities, including the Student Health Services and an on-call physician for after business hours care.
 If a student requires immediate medical attention, the University of Chicago’s Medical Center is on campus.
 Residential staff members will be available 24/7 to help in the case of any emergency and will contact the parent or guardian.
 All parents of minors are required to submit a release form authorizing necessary medical treatment in the case that the parent/guardian cannot be reached.
 This release is provided to parents after their student has been accepted to the program.

 What safety resources are available?

 To ensure the safety and convenience of our students, faculty, staff, and community, UChicago's Department of Safety & Security provides residence security, transportation, and 24/7 support.
 Residence halls are always fully staffed with security personnel, and all entrances and exits are fully secured.
 Summer Session residential students verify their identity with their University ID at the front desk upon entry to the residence hall.
 For transportation, UGo Daytime and NightRide shuttles pick-up and drop-off within one or two blocks of residential and academic buildings around all of campus.
 Summer Session students may contact the UChicago Police Department at any time, day or night, by dialing 773.702.8181 or 123 from a campus phone.